 Types Of Decking

 - Decking does not have to be connected to your house or straight out the door; you can use walkways and have it sitting back from your home.
-Utilizing handrails and stairs will create a better wow factor and sometimes look much more professional!
+Utilising handrails and stairs will create a better wow factor and sometimes look much more professional!

 TOP TIP* Plan your decking project around utility holes and underground pipes, this will avoid having to remove your decking at a later date because of a burst pipe or blocked utility hole!